LLNL/lbann/README.md

 ## Verifying LBANN on LC
    1. Allocate compute resources using SLURM: `salloc -N1 -t 60`
-   2. Run a test experiment using the following commands:
+   2. Run a test experiment from the main lbann directory using the following command:
-      `cd /lbann/experiments`
-      `./proto_dnn_multi_mnist.sh`
    To Verify functionality of LBANN with a test MNIST experiment.
 Using the following command:
  ```
   srun -n2 build/catalyst.llnl.gov/model_zoo/lbann \
 --model=model_zoo/prototext/model_mnist_multi.prototext \